shuvomdj/intro_speech_understanding/README.md

 git commit -m "saving changes" git push origin main
 ```
+You will need to log in using your github account name.
+Instead of a password, use your <a href="https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-fine-grained-personal-access-token">personal access token.</a>

 #### If git push has an error
 If you've made any changes on your github fork, your `git push` command will fail.
 In that case, you should first merge the changes into the local copy on your laptop: